 Diving with whale sharks in the protected area is no longer permitted as biologist say bubbles will make them think they are full if they filter them interfering with their nutrition on the long run. since 2015 only snorkeling is allowed and it suits better for the encounter as whale sharks are normally in the surface feeding from floating snapper eggs.

-Yes, its mandatory, everybody will be asked to wear a life jacket with the name of the boat for safety and precautions however if you carry a skin diver licence you can swim using only a wetsuit to a maximum depth of 3 meters
+Yes, its mandatory, everybody will be asked to wear a life jacket with the name of the boat for safety and precautions however if you carry a "skin diver" licence (not free diver license) you can swim using only a wetsuit to a maximum depth of 3 meters

 Of course!
 Any personal gear for the water can be brought, as long as it does not take up other people's space on the boat like a lawnmower or something but if it is on a private tour that you booked then you can bring even your pony :) no problem!! :)